changeworld/azure-docs.it-it/articles/defender-for-iot/azure-rtos-security-module-api.md

 ### <a name="description"></a>Descrizione

-Questa routine Disabilita il sottosistema del modulo di sicurezza di Azure.
+Questa routine Disabilita il sottosistema Azure Internet delle cose Defender-Internet.

 ### <a name="parameters"></a>Parametri